 The bar at Tujague’s is a magnificent cypress glory.
 The bartenders wear snazzy clothes invoking Prohibition times.
-Tujague’s is family owned, and has staunchly resisted the urge to “frozen daiquiri-up” the ambience.
-And there are many local regulars that brave the waves of tourists around the French Market across the street to have a nip.
+Tujague’s is family owned and has staunchly resisted the urge to “frozen daiquiri-up” the ambiance And there are many local regulars that brave the waves of tourists around the French Market across the street to have a nip.

 There is no drink specialty per se, but the actual experience of ordering a drink is the hook.
 Just tell the bartender how much booze you like, what flavors you like, and he or she will create something you probably didn’t know existed.

 Open Mon – Fri 11 am, Sat – Sun 10 am.
 Website.